apache/datafusion/docs/source/contributor-guide/inviting.md

 See also the ASF instructions on [how to add a PMC member].

-[how to add a PMC member]: https://www.apache.org/dev/pmc.html#newpmc
+[how to add a pmc member]: https://www.apache.org/dev/pmc.html#newpmc

 ### Step 1: Start a Discussion Thread